Vaccinogen: Background

-Vaccinogen originated in work done by the company's founder, Dr Michael Hanna, in the late 1970s and early 1980s when he was Director of the National Cancer Institute's Frederick Cancer Research Center in Frederick, Md.
+Vaccinogen originated in work done by the company's founder, Dr Michael Hanna, in the late 1970s and early 1980s when he was Director of the National Cancer Institute's Frederick Cancer Research Center in Frederick, Maryland.
 Hanna founded a company to develop what became OncoVAX and this was acquired by a company from Seattle called Intracel, but that company filed for bankruptcy in 2001.
 Vaccinogen was formed in 2007 to pick up the intellectual property and other assets from Intracel.
-Dr Ben Carson was Chairman of the company from August 2014 until the announcement of his US Presidential bid in May 2015.
+Dr Ben Carson was chairman of the company from August 2014 until the announcement of his US presidential bid in May 2015.
 Carson had previously served on Vaccinogen's Medical Advisory Board.

 OncoVAX

-OncoVAX is an autologous cancer vaccine, that is, manufactured using the patient’s own tumour cells.
+OncoVAX is an autologous cancer vaccine, that is, manufactured using the patient's own tumour cells.
 The product involves the surgical excision of the tumour and its sterilization and gamma-irradiation in order to render the tumour cells non-dividing.
 The patient is then administered two injections of these tumor cells mixed with the TICE strain of BCG via intradermal injection.
 After this, the patient receives two more injections of tumour cells but without the BCG.
 The first three immunizations are delivered weekly approximately a month after surgical resection of the tumor, and the fourth is given six months later.
 At the present time the product is intended for stage II colon cancer, where tumors have penetrated into the muscles around the colon, but have not visibly spread to lymph nodes of more distant sites.